 HttpPost attributes decorated on the action, as well as the use of the

-When you define the form it is important that you use the correct get/set attribute.
-Failing to specify the correct one may result in a 404 when someone tries to submit a form.
+IsValid property within the action.
+When you define the form it is important that you use the correct request type.
+Failing to specify the correct type may result in a 404 when someone tries to submit a form.

 MaxLength annotations.
 There are several more attributes you can use.
 If you want to learn more you can check out the MSDN page here

 The code above is using